ajaymahale/apijam/Module-1/Labs/Lab 4/README.md

 ## Update the Open API Spec

 In order to ensure that we have an updated OpenAPI Spec that accurately describes the API endpoint exposed through our API Proxy, we must first modify the spec - specifically the `host`, `basepath`, `securityDefinitions` and `security` properties.
-To do this, navigate to **Develop → Specs** on the main menu, select the spec that we previously imported in Lab 1, and modify the the `host`, `basepath`, `securityDefinitions` and `security` properties as shown below:
+Open your spec yaml file and change to:

     host: {{your API proxy host}}
     basePath: /v1/{{your initials}}_hipster-products-api